eclipse-ankaios/ankaios/ank/doc/swdesign/README.md

   If the buffer would exceed the limit, the CLI would exit with a failure.
 * The CLI could timeout, if the Ankaios server takes to long to respond.
   This would not solve the problem directly, but it would reduce the probability of the problem occurring.

-None of the solution is implemented as:

-* All solution need an additional parameter (size of buffer or timeout)
-* This problem is unlikely to occur:
-  (1) the server take a long time to respond or does not respond at all.
-  (2) the server send many messages to the CLI
-* The CLI is intended for interactive usage.
-  If the response takes to long, the user can terminate the CLI.
-* The CLI is intended for use during development and not for use in production.
-  Crashes are more acceptable here.
-* The CLI will be used on a developer PC and not on embedded devices.
-  Memory constraints are not of the biggest concern.

 ## Structural view